joppuyo/searchwp-finnish-base-forms/README.md

 This plugin allows you to add base forms of Finnish words in SearchWP search index.
 For example for word *koirillekin*, tokens *koirillekin* and *koira* are saved in the index during indexing.
 Learn mode by reading [this article](https://www.creuna.com/fi/ajankohtaista/wordpress-haku-searchwp-voikko/) (in Finnish).

+This plugin is compatible with Polylang.
+If you have Polylang installed, it will only process content written in Finnish.

 ## Options

 ### API type